MaryAnnN28/MaryAnnN28/README.md

 • [**Twitter**](https://twitter.com/MaryAnnN28) &nbsp;
 <br/>

 My name is **Mary Ann Navarrete** and I am a full-stack software engineer.
-I'm from the Washington, DC metro area and recently graduated from a full-immersive software engineering bootcamp in March 2021.
+I'm from the Washington, DC metro area and recently graduated from Flatiron School's full-immersive software engineering bootcamp in March 2021.
 <br/>
 <br/>
-I come from 15 yrs of hospitality sales & marketing experience as a leader, excited to elevate my customer service, sales and tech skills to new heights.
+I come from 15 yrs of hospitality sales & marketing experience as a leader, and am excited to elevate my customer service, sales and leadership skills, along with my programming knowledge to new heights.
 <br/><br/>
 - 🌱 &nbsp; I’m currently learning...
 React Hooks & Redux <br />
 - 👩🏻‍💻 &nbsp; I’m currently working on... my portfolio. <br />